Builder Gel look by Glossify

 Related Articles: Do Acrylics Damage Nails?
 The Signs to Look Out For In Your Clients

-But, which do nail techs prefer?
+But which do nail techs prefer?

-As a nail technician, you will probably have your own favourite to work with, too.
-Acrylic hardens within a few minutes without the need for a lamp, while builder gel stays wet until cured under UV or LED light.
-Some nail techs love the flexibility and control builder gel gives them, as they can continue to move the product around as much as they like, then cure them in seconds when they are happy.
+As a nail technician, you will probably have your favourite to work with.
+Acrylic hardens within a few minutes without needing a lamp, while builder gel stays wet until cured under UV or LED light.

 Discover the top nail products from Salons Direct, recommended by Nail Pros!

-Hard gel, soft gel, builder gel, gel polish – what’s the difference?
+Hard gel, soft gel, builder gel, gel polish – What’s the difference?

-If you are new to gel nails, you might be wondering what the difference is between the terms hard gel, soft gel and builder gel.
-Just what exactly are they all?!
+If you are new to gel nails, you might wonder what the difference is between hard gel, soft gel and builder gel.

 Hard Gel